maristn/the_internet_tests/specs/the_internet_specs.md

 tags: login, success

 * Open the url "https://the-internet.herokuapp.com/login"
-* Type the "tomsmith" for username and "SuperSecretPassword!" for password
+* Type "tomsmith" for username and "SuperSecretPassword!" for password
 * Click on "Login" button
 * The text "You logged into a secure area!" must be displayed